tomd1415/schoolNeedsDevices/README.md

 - ✅ Comprehensive pupil search with autocomplete
 - ✅ Detailed pupil profile view showing all related information
 - ✅ Print-optimized layout for pupil profiles
+- ✅ In-place editing of pupil details from the search page
+- ✅ Adding/removing categories directly from profile view
+- ✅ Interface for managing need overrides inline
+- ✅ Ability to assign/unassign devices from the profile page
+- ✅ Client and server-side validation for duplicate category assignments
+- ✅ Proper removal of needs via the override system

 ## Recently Resolved Issues